XKirby/en/terrain.md

 Finally, note that if both a Pro and a Con of a Terrain would apply in a given situation, the Con takes priority.

-{: .terrain-callout .text-grey-lt-000 style="background-image: url("assets/images/terrains/dark.png")" }
+{: .terrain-callout .text-grey-lt-000 style="background-image: url("assets/images/terrains/dark.png");background-size: cover;background-position: bottom;background-size: cover;" }
 > ## Dark
+> {: .text-grey-lt-000}
 >
 > *Lighting*{: .fs-5 }
 >